 The variable remuneration of the members of the Board of Managing Directors depends on the achievement of quantitative and qualitative targets.
 Target achievement is measured using the average of the past three financial years for the bank or the DZ BANK Group.
-The targets are derived from the corporate strategy in the form of
+The targets are derived from the corporate strategy in the form of group, bank, area of board responsibility, and individual targets and are agreed between the Supervisory Board and the members of the Board of Managing Directors.

 The remuneration system for the members of the Board of Managing Directors does not run counter to the monitoring function of the member of the Board of Managing Directors responsible for risk management.
-When agreeing on the targets with the member of the Board of Managing Directors responsible for risk management, the Supervisory Board makes sure that there is no significant correlation between the targets of this member of the Board of Managing Directors have no significant correlation between the targets of this member of the Board of Managing Directors and the targets of the organizational units that he or she monitors.
+When agreeing on the targets with the member of the Board of Managing Directors responsible for risk management, the Supervisory Board makes sure that there is no significant correlation between the targets of this member of the Board of Managing Directors have no set that the or she monitors.